Jennifer Syme: Early life and career

 Syme was born in Pico Rivera, California, and was raised in Laguna Beach.
-Her parents were Maria St. John and Charles Syme, a retired California highway patrol officer, and they divorced some time after Syme was born.
+Her parents were Maria St. John and Charles Syme, a retired California highway patrol officer; they divorced some time after Syme was born.

 When Syme was about to start high school, she and her mother moved to Los Angeles, where Syme developed a passion for moviemaking and especially for David Lynch's films.
 Actor and filmmaker Scott Coffey said that Syme was 16 years old when she walked into Lynch's office.
 "She was a huge fan and wanted to do anything on Twin Peaks", Coffey said.
 Syme landed a job at Lynch's company, Asymmetrical Productions, where she started as an intern and ended up working for five years.
-She introduced Lynch to many of the musicians he used in his projects, and according to Coffey, she had a huge influence on the music in the 1997 film Lost Highway.
+She introduced Lynch to many of the musicians he used in his projects, and according to Coffey, she had a huge influence on the music in the film Lost Highway (1997).
+Marilyn Manson mentioned Syme and how she helped him work with Lynch in his 1998 memoir The Long Hard Road Out of Hell.

-Syme also did some acting, and Scott Coffey directed her in five independent short films, the last one, Ellie Parker, was shown at the Sundance Film Festival in January 2001.
+Syme also did some acting, and Scott Coffey directed her in five independent short films.
+The last one, Ellie Parker, was shown at the Sundance Film Festival in January 2001.
 Syme later joined the staff of a music label.
 She was also a personal assistant to guitarist Dave Navarro of Jane's Addiction and, later, the Red Hot Chili Peppers.

 In 1997, Syme made her film debut in a small role credited as "junkie girl" in David Lynch's Lost Highway.

 Syme had a small role credited as "casting chick" in Scott Coffey's film Ellie Parker, released in 2005, reprising the role she played in the 2001 short film of the same title.

 At the time of her death in 2001, Syme had enrolled in a film-supervision course at UCLA, and was working as a record company executive.

 Personal life

 According to reports, Syme met actor Keanu Reeves in 1998 at a party thrown for Reeves's rock band, Dogstar, and they started dating.
 However, Syme's mother, Maria St. John, disputed the reports and said the two had known each other for a decade, and that she was with Syme when she met Reeves, and it was not at a party.

-On December 24, 1999, after eight months of pregnancy, she gave birth to her child with Reeves, who was stillborn.
+On December 24, 1999, while eight months pregnant, she gave birth to her child with Reeves, a daughter, but the baby was stillborn.
 Syme's and Reeves's grief over the loss put a strain on their relationship, which ended several weeks later.
-They remained close friends after their break up and were back together in 2001.
+They remained close friends after their breakup and were back together in 2001.

 St. John said that Syme became very depressed when her grandfather, Alfonso Diaz, died in March 2001.
-She even ended up in the hospital for the first time since her baby had died.
+Her mother noted that it was the first time she had been back to the hospital since her baby died.

-Marilyn Manson mentioned Syme and how she helped him work with director David Lynch in his 1998 memoir The Long Hard Road Out of Hell, and later depicted her in a painting called "A Mother Without a Daughter and a Daughter Without a Mother (In Memory of Jen)".